openstack/puppet-openstack-specs/specs/kilo/api-v3-support.rst

     authentication parameters in application config files which use a `*_config` resource.
     The username and project_name parameters may be given in the form "name::domainname".
-The authconfig resource will use the domains in the following order:
+The authtoken resource will use the domains in the following order:
     1) The given domain parameter (user_domain_name or project_domain_name)
     2) The domain given as the "::domainname" part of username or project_name
     3) The default_domain_name

-  * Parameters for keystone::resource::authconfig
+  * Parameters for keystone::resource::authtoken

     [*name*]
     The name of the resource corresponding to the config file.
-For example, keystone::authconfig { 'glance_api_config': ... }
+For example, keystone::authtoken { 'glance_api_config': ... }
     Where 'glance_api_config' is the name of the resource used to manage the glance api configuration.
     string; required